-1. BACKGROUND
+S-1.
+BACKGROUND

-Compliance with federal funding rules, and in particular RESTORE Council policies, is a requirement for all Gulf Consortium grant awards.
-RESTORE Council requires that subrecipients must comply, and require each of their subrecipients, contractors, and subcontractors employed in the completion of the activity, project, or program to comply with all pertinent federal rules and regulations.
-2 CFR Part 200 is the primary governing regulatory framework for federal grant activity, and the Financial Assistance Standard Terms and Conditions, available on RESTORE Council's website (restorethegulf.gov) provides additional detail of other pertinent rules and regulations.
+This Subrecipient Policy is intended to ensure Subrecipient compliance with the Consortium's policies and procedures in order to expedite grant Award and funding activities.
+For purposes of this policy, the Consortium is the recipient of grant funds and the individual Counties are the Subrecipients.
+Compliance with federal funding rules, and in particular RESTORE Council policies, is a requirement for all Consortium grant Awards.
+RESTORE Council requires that Subrecipients must comply, and require each of their Subrecipients, contractors, and subcontractors employed in the completion of the activity, project, or program to comply with all applicable federal rules and regulations.
+2 CFR Part 200 is the primary governing regulatory framework for federal grant activity, and.
+The Financial Assistance Standard Terms and Conditions are included as an appendix.
+Available on RESTORE Council's website (restorethegulf.gov) are additional details of other pertinent rules and regulations.